Jon Heidenreich: Other media

 Heidenreich participated in the wrestling film, Bloodstained Memoirs.
 He also appears as a playable character in WWE Day of Reckoning 2 and WWE SmackDown! vs. Raw 2006.

 Personal life

 Heidenreich and his wife, Marissa, have one son together.

 In 2005, his home was damaged by Hurricane Katrina.
-In 2017, he had a cyst removed from his forehead.

 In July 2016, Heidenreich was named part of a class action lawsuit filed against WWE which alleged that wrestlers incurred traumatic brain injuries during their tenure and that the company concealed the risks of injury.
 The suit was litigated by attorney Konstantine Kyros, who has been involved in a number of other lawsuits against WWE.
 The lawsuit was dismissed by US District Judge Vanessa Lynne Bryant in September 2018.